 Q: What can be purchased with these funds?

 A: Project related expenses or professional development.
 Examples include project supplies, professional travel, publishing costs, supplemental assigned time (course release) for research, or a graduate assistant for the summer.
 Food/beverage purchases and gift cards are NOT allowed.
+Items purchased with SUBMIT funds must follow University policies and procedures and will be considered University property.

 Q: I served as a mentor on a student-led external grant, who receives the SUBMIT funds?